-HOW THE MATTER WAS ADDRESSED IN OUR AUDIT

-Our audit procedures to assess the IT systems and controls included the following:

-- Understanding IT application controls for the audit period for significant accounts, testing interfaces, reports, reconciliations and system processing for significant accounts determined by us during our risk assessment.
-We tested the controls to determine that these controls remained unchanged during the audit period and incase of changes, were the changes followed the standard change management process. - Understanding IT infrastructure records for the in-scope systems i.e., operating systems and databases.
-Based on procedures performed above, wherever required, we extended our audit procedures over other IT application controls, periodic reconciliations, manual approval processes, tests on identified key changes and additional substantive - Assessed and tested, the Company's IT systems and controls including IT infrastructure, which is duly supported by the opinion of Internal Auditors of the company, IFC auditors of the company and IT & IS Auditors of the company.
+KEY AUDIT MATTER HOW THE MATTER WAS ADDRESSED IN OUR AUDIT Information Technology (IT) IT systems and controls The Company's key financial accounting and reporting processes are dependent on the automated controls in information systems, such that there exists a risk that gaps in the IT control environment could impact the financial accounting and reporting significantly.
+The Company uses SAP system for its HOW THE MATTER WAS ADDRESSED IN OUR AUDIT Our audit procedures to assess the IT systems and controls included the following: Understanding IT application controls for the audit period for significant accounts, testing interfaces, reports, reconciliations and system processing for significant accounts determined by us during our risk assessment.
+We tested the controls to determine that these controls remained unchanged during the audit period and incase of changes, were overall financial reporting.
+The Company's General Ledger system used in financial reporting is interfaced with other IT systems which process transactions of account relevant for financial reporting. the changes followed the standard change management process.
+Understanding IT infrastructure records for the in-scope systems i.e., operating systems and databases.
+Based on procedures performed above, wherever required, we extended our audit procedures over other IT application controls, periodic reconciliations, manual approval processes, tests on identified key changes and additional substantive testing.
+Assessed and tested, the Company's IT systems and controls including IT infrastructure, which is duly supported by the opinion of Internal Auditors of the company, IFC auditors of the company and IT & IS Auditors of the company.